GSTR-3B Filing Using Accounting Software

 The right features make the difference between clean filing and repeated corrections.
 Below are the key features you should check in any software that claims to support GSTR-3B filing.

-GST Data Import & Auto-Population
+GST Data Import and Auto Population

 Reconciliation Tools